-ensure that humpback whale habitat requirements are considered in the establishment and management of marine conservation areas and reserves.
+• ensure that humpback whale habitat requirements are considered in the establishment and management of marine conservation areas and reserves.

 Key habitats are likely to be managed through regulations as Species Conservation (Whale or Dolphin Protection) Special Management Areas.
-It is anticipated that as the humpback whale population increases areas of the Marine Park historically used by these animals for breeding. calving and resting will be identified.
-As additional key habitats are identified they will be assessed for possible negative interactions with human activities and where required Species Considered a hazard to fishing.
+It is anticipated that as the humpback whale population increases areas of the Marine Park historically used by these animals for breeding, calving and resting will be identified.
+As additional key habitats are identified they will be assessed for possible negative interactions with human activities and where required Species Conservation (Whale or Dolphin Protection) Special Management Areas introduced.
+Thirty-six oral history interviews conducted in Queensland in 1982-83 indicated that humpback whales were present in the Marine Park during winter in such numbers that they were considered a hazard to fishing.
 There is also anecdotal and unpublished data that several locations are important for humpback whales and the Authority will give consideration to verifying this information in the first instance.

-Conservation (Whale or Dolphin Protection) Special Management Areas introduced.
-Thirtyminimum approach distance, must apply to the Authority for written permission.
-The assessment of any research permit application may require consideration by the Authority's Great Barrier Reef Environmental Research Ethics Advisory Committee
+The Authority requires that any person seeking exemption from regulations, such as a minimum approach distance, must apply to the Authority for written permission.
+The assessment of any research permit application may require consideration by the Authority's Great Barrier Reef Environmental Research Ethics Advisory Committee.

-- 10. The Authority recognises that increasing vessel use of the Maxine Park combined with an increasing humpback whale population, the focal species or whale watching activities, will result in increased interactions in the Marine Park $\mathbf{\nabla}$ - 11.
-The Authority will develop, review and amend, as wuired, regulations relating to interactions with whales and dolphins in the Marine Park. - 12.
-Whale watching that occurs incidentally the Marine Park does not require the listing of the activity on the permission from the authority if conducted in accordance with the Great Barrier Reef Marine Park Regulations 1983. - 13.
-The Authority may grant exemptions to the regulations relating to interactions with whales and dolphins in the Marine Park for a swimming-with-whales activity, scientific or educational purpose, commercial filming in accordance with the Authority's policy on Managing Activities That Include the Direct Take of a Protected Species from the Great Barrier Reed Marine Park. - 14.
-The Authority may identify areas in the Marine Park, through monitoring, research or public consultation that:

-Are considered important habitat (e.g. resting, calving, mating) for whales or dolphins or

-Require special management of human related impacts on whales or dolphins (e.g. reducing interactions between whales and vessels).
+- 10. The Authority recognises that increasing vessel use of the Marine Park combined with an increasing humpback whale population, the focal species for whale watching activities, will result in increased interactions in the Marine Park. - 11.
+The Authority will develop, review and amend, as required, regulations relating to interactions with whales and dolphins in the Marine Park. - 12.
+Whale watching that occurs incidentally in the Marine Park does not require the listing of the activity on the permission from the Authority if conducted in accordance with the Great Barrier Reef Marine Park Regulations 1983. - 13.
+The Authority may grant exemptions to the regulations relating to interactions with whales and dolphins in the Marine Park for a swimming-with-whales activity, scientific or educational purpose, or commercial filming in accordance with the Authority's policy on Managing Activities That Include the Direct Take of a Protected Species from the Great Barrier Reef Marine Park. - 14.
+The Authority may identify areas in the Marine Park, through monitoring, research or public consultation that: - Are considered important habitat (e.g. resting, calving, mating) for whales or dolphins or - Require special management of human related impacts on whales or dolphins (e.g. reducing interactions between whales and vessels).